madewokherd/ALttPDoorRandomizer/docs/Customizer.md

 ### ow-edges

 This must be defined by player.
 Each player number should be listed with the appropriate sections and each of these players MUST have either `ow_shuffle` or `ow_crossed` enabled in the `settings` section in order for any values here to take effect.
-This section has one primary subsection: `two-way`.
+This section has two primary subsections: `two-way` and `groups`.

 #### two-way